hardeepsinghpahwa/Tasty-A_Recipe_App/README.md

 ***Firebase*** - Google Authentication, Storage, Firestore

 ## 🚀 About Me
-I'm a mobile developer learning new things and searching for freelance work oppurtunities.
+I'm a mobile developer learning new things and searching for freelance work opportunities.